wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 remove_from_bucket
 ~~~~~~~~~~~~~~~~~~

-Remove the logs from the Google Cloud Storage bucket after they are read by the module.
+Remove the logs from the Google Cloud Storage bucket once the module reads them.

 +--------------------+---------+
 | **Default value**  | no      |